Why do so many people choose it rather than a traditional IRA?

 The Roth IRA changed the whole retirement savings perspective.
 Since its introduction, it has become a fixture in many retirement planning strategies.

 You contribute after-tax dollars.
-You have already paid federal income tax on the dollars going into the account, but in exchange for paying taxes on your retirement savings contributions today, you could potentially realize greater benefits tomorrow.1
+You have already paid federal income tax on the dollars going into the account.
+But, in exchange for paying taxes on your retirement savings contributions today, you could potentially realize great benefits tomorrow.1

 You position the money for tax-deferred growth.
 Roth IRA earnings aren’t taxed as they grow and compound.
 If, say, your account grows 6% a year, that growth will be even greater when you factor in compounding.
 The earlier in life that you open a Roth IRA, the greater compounding potential you have.2

 How much can you contribute to a Roth IRA annually?
-The 2017 contribution limit is $5,500, with an additional $1,000 ͞catch-up͟ contribution allowed for those 50 and older.
-(That $5,500 limit applies across all your IRAs, incidentally, should you happen to own more than one.)5
+The 2016 contribution limit is $5,500, with an additional $1,000 “catch-up” contribution allowed for those 50 and older.
+(The annual contribution limit is adjusted periodically for inflation.)5

 You can keep making annual Roth IRA contributions all your life.
 You can’t make annual contributions to a traditional IRA once you reach age 70½.2